-One of the hardest parts of recovering from depression is changing beliefs that you may have been holding onto for years.
+One of the hardest parts of changing your life is changing beliefs that you may have been holding onto for years.
 Some of these beliefs might have become such a core part of your worldview that you don’t even realize that they’re actually beliefs rather than universal truths.

 Note: you may or may not have any of these same beliefs, but these were just a few things that were holding me back from being happy.
-Some of this stuff is really hard to look at in your own life, so definitely wait until you feel ready to do this kind of inner work and introspection.
+Some of this stuff is tough to look at in your own life, so definitely wait until you feel ready to do this kind of inner work and introspection.

-5 Beliefs I Changed to Be Happy
+5 Limiting Beliefs I Changed to Be Happy

 1. Seeing myself as a victim

-This was the hardest one to change.
-I had all these stories about why I was a victim of my own life and could come up with reasons that seemingly “proved” this, but ultimately I had to change this belief into becoming the hero of my own life in order to start making lasting changes.
+This one can be the hardest one to change.
+You might have all these stories about why you’re a victim and can come up with reasons that seemingly “prove” this, but ultimately you have to change this belief into becoming the hero of your own life in order to start making lasting changes.

 2. Blaming others for my unhappiness

 As tempting as it is to blame your family, the government, your bullies, your ex, the economy, or that random guy who just looked at you funny for why you’re not happy, you ultimately have to take responsibility for your life in order to start changing it.

 3. Seeing the world through a negative lens

 If you follow the news or use social media a lot, it’s definitely easy to see the world in a negative light, but you have to remember that what you’re hearing still has someone’s opinions and bias in it, so it’s not necessarily a universal truth about the way the world is.

 4. Needing to be right

 When I was younger, I used to argue with people so much because I always wanted to be right about things and prove to them why I was right.
 (I cringe just thinking about it now).
-But would you rather be right or be happy?

 5. Feeling like I didn’t deserve to be happy